-20 Healthy Fats to Make You Thin
+20 Healthy Fat Foods That Won't Make You Fat

-What’s that, you say?
-But people who eat fat are fat.
-Well, no, not necessarily.
-Let us explain: Our bodies need dietary fat (which is why many fats are called "essential") in order to lose weight and function properly.
-The right kinds of fats help increase satiety, maximize your metabolism, protect against heart disease, speed nutrients through your body, and improve your fat-soluble vitamin uptake.
+Your body needs dietary fat (which is why many fats are called "essential") in order to lose weight and function properly.
+Healthy fats help regulate hunger hormones, increase satiety, protect against heart disease, transport nutrients through your body, and improve your fat-soluble vitamin uptake.
 Not to mention, most unprocessed, high-fat foods also come packaged with many of those important nutrients, from vitamins and minerals to free-radical fighting antioxidants.

 The reality is, not all fats are created equal.
-Some are downright bad (like trans fats in margarines), some are misunderstood (like the saturated fat, lauric acid), and some fats are health heroes (like omega-3s).
-And, don’t get us wrong, eating foods that are packed with the wrong kinds of fat will make you fat, but with all the omegas, and monos, and polys out there, it can be kind of confusing which are which.
-To make things easier for you, we here at Eat This, Not That! found the best foods with good fats that you can add to your diet.
-But before you go off on a high-fat binge, remember that—like all food—even these healthy fats should be consumed in moderation.
+And, don't get us wrong, eating foods that are packed with the wrong kinds of fat will make you fat, but with all the different types of fat out there, it can be kind of confusing to determine which are which.

 Red meat provides us with healthy fats, in particular, conjugated linoleic acid, or CLA—the trans fat that actually helps improve heart health and reduce belly fat—and stearic acid, a saturated fat that actually reduces LDL cholesterol.
 But grass-fed beef is even better than what you've traditionally been grabbing.
 In fact, a study in Nutrition Journal found that grass-fed beef is higher in CLA, stearic acid, and omega-3 fatty acid (because grass contains ALA and corn does not), and lower in unhealthy palmitic acid, than conventionally raised beef.
 And when it comes to your waistline, grass-fed beef is naturally leaner and has fewer calories than conventional meat.

 Besides the healthy fats, dark chocolate comes packed with antioxidants, principally polyphenols including flavonoids such as epicatechin, catechin and notably the procyanidins, which can help fight off free-radicals and improve blood flow to the brain (which might make you smarter!).
 A recent study published in the Journal of Psychopharmacology found that a few ounces of dark chocolate a day is all you need to reap the benefits.

-And it's not just walnuts, a study from the International Journal of Obesity and Related Metabolic Disorders found that even when two groups of participants consumed the same amount of calories, the group which had more calories from fatty almonds lost the most weight.
+And it's not just walnuts, a study from the International Journal Of Obesity and Related Metabolic Disorders found that even when two groups of participants consumed the same amount of calories, the group which had more calories from fatty almonds lost the most weight.
 When it comes down to it, all nuts will be great sources of monounsaturated, polyunsaturated, and omega-3 fats, just in varying amounts.
-If you're looking to slim down, read our essential guide to the 6 Best Nuts for Weight Loss.
+If you're looking to slim down, read our essential guide to the best nuts for weight loss.

 It's easy to see the similarities between nuts and nut butters, but you'd be surprised to note that not all nut butters will be good sources of healthy fats.
 It's important to check out the nutrition labels on jars of regular and reduced-fat nut butters.
 You'll see a few differences: While the reduced-fat butters have—surprise!—less fat, they also have more sugar and salt.
 Not so good when you're trading healthy monounsaturated fats that help lower your sensitivity to insulin for insulin-raising sugars.
 Make sure you go natural and minimalist.
 Non-natural nut butters can contain the bad trans fat: partially hydrogenated oils.

 We mean the yolks, not shells.
 If you're one of the people who still isn't sure if you should eat the yolk, here's your answer: yes!
 While the whites are all protein, leaving the yolk to contain the fat and cholesterol, there's no need to worry.
-The fat in yolks is mostly monounsaturated, and a study at the University of Connecticut found that the overall fat profile in egg yolks ultimately helps to reduce LDL ("bad" cholesterol).
+The fat in yolks is mostly monounsaturated, and a study by University of Connecticut researchers found that the overall fat profile in egg yolks ultimately helps to reduce LDL ("bad" cholesterol).
 Not only will it improve your cholesterol, eggs are the number-one dietary source of a nutrient called choline.
 Choline, which is found also in lean meats, seafood, and collard greens, attacks the gene mechanism that triggers your body to store fat around your liver.

 Packed with protein, crammed with calcium, and popping with probiotics, yogurt has all the makings of one of the best foods you can eat for weight loss and general health.
 Just make sure you go Greek.
 Whole-milk, Greek yogurts tend to have more protein and fat and less sugar than their leaner versions, which makes for the perfect hunger-squashing team: protein takes longer to break down and fat makes you feel satisfied, so you'll fly through your morning without an urge to snack.

 Salmon might not get as bad of a rap for being high in fat, but its health benefits are worth repeating.
 By adding this fish fillet into your diet just twice a week, you'll get the full amount of heart-healthy omega-3 fatty acids recommended by the American Heart Association.
 Omega-3s reduce the risk of arrhythmia, decrease triglyceride levels, and can actually slightly lower blood pressure.
-When you're at the fish counter, make sure to pick up the right kind—while pink salmon is the second best fish for nutrition and health benefits, farmed Atlantic salmon is one of the worst.
+When you're at the fish counter, make sure to pick up the right kind—while pink salmon is the second-best fish for nutrition and health benefits, farmed Atlantic salmon is one of the worst.

 This Mediterranean oil is rich in cancer-fighting polyphenols and heart-strengthening monounsaturated fats, including oleic acid.
 This fat's help in getting you lean is backed by some pretty strong facts: A recent study from Obesity found that an olive-oil-rich diet resulted in higher levels of adiponectin than did a high-carb or high-protein diet.
 Adiponectin is a hormone responsible for breaking down fats in the body, and the more you have of it, the lower your BMI tends to be.
 Another reason for you to use this lipid in your dressings and sauces: extra virgin olive oil may increase blood levels of serotonin, a hormone associated with satiety.

-11&12Heavy Cream and Milk
+Heavy Cream and Milk

 Got fat?
 While full-fat dairy packs more calories, it's also more filling.
 That may help explain why a 2013 study review in the European Journal of Nutrition found that people who eat the fatty stuff are less likely to suffer from obesity than those who try and skip the calories and fat with low-fat dairy.
 The study authors also found no ties between full-fat dairy and heart disease or diabetes.
-Ironically, some acids in milk fat—ones you don't get from zero-fat varieties—may crank up your body's calorie-burning centers, says study coauthor Mario Kratz, Ph.D., an epidemiologist at the University of Washington.
+Ironically, some acids in milk fat—ones you don't get from zero-fat varieties—may crank up your body's calorie-burning centers, says study coauthor Mario Kratz, PhD, an epidemiologist at the University of Washington.

 Canola oil, derived from the seeds of a plant in the broccoli family, has a near-perfect 2.5:1 ratio of omega-6 to omega-3 fats.
-According to a study review published last year in Experimental Biology and Medicine, people who achieve a dietary ratio similar to this have been able to battle cancer, arthritis, and asthma more effectively.
+According to a study review published in Experimental Biology and Medicine, people who achieve a dietary ratio similar to this have been able to battle cancer, arthritis, and asthma more effectively.
 The neutral oil is also rich in alpha-linolenic acid (ALA), an essential omega-3 fatty acid that may play a role in weight maintenance, according to a recent study.